Seed Awards in Humanities and Social Science

 - have a PhD or the equivalent professional experience

-- be based at an eligible host organisation in the UK, Republic of Ireland or a low- or middle-income country (although collaborators can be based elsewhere)
+- be based at an eligible host organisation in the UK, Republic of Ireland or a low- or middle-income country apart from mainland China

 - have enough time to commit to the award.